Key Takeaways

 Contracted Nouns and Pronouns

-In casual conversation, contractions involving nouns are fairly common ("My dad'll be home soon").
+In casual conversation, contractions in English involving nouns are fairly common ("My dad'll be home soon").
 In writing, however, they're much rarer than contractions with pronouns such as I'll, he'd, and she's.
 You can contract proper nouns to mean is or has, such as in the sentence "Shelly's coming with us," or "Jeff's bought a new computer."
 Watch out for the homonyms who's and whose; the contraction is "who is" or "who has," and the whole word is possessive, as in "Whose car is that?"
 And of course, if you're visiting the South, you'll likely hear the colloquial "y'all" for "you all."

 Negative Contractions and Verb Contractions

-Contractions are often made with auxiliary, or helping, verbs, such as to be, do, have, and can.
+Contractions in English are often made with auxiliary, or helping, verbs, such as to be, do, have, and can.
 We can say "it isn't raining" or "it's not raining."
 But we cannot say "it'sn't raining."
 In negative clauses, we have a choice between using negative contractions like not (n't) and contracting the pronoun and verb (it's).
 But we can't do both.

 Contracting 'Not'